soverenio/docs/docs/administration/configuring-agent.md

 ## Changing the log level

-By default log levels of all Soveren Agent components is set to `error`.
-You can change this by specifying different log level for individual components, like this:
+By default, the log levels for all Soveren Agent components are set to `error`.
+You can modify this by specifying different log levels for individual components, as shown below:

 ```shell
 [digger|interceptor|detectionTool|prometheusAgent]: